prahul25/music_courseapp/README.md

 ## 🤝 **Contributing**
 We’d love your help to make MusicLearn even better!
 To contribute:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (git checkout -b feature-branch).
-3.Make your changes and commit them (git commit -am 'Add new feature').
+3. Make your changes and commit them (git commit -am 'Add new feature').
-4.Push your branch to GitHub (git push origin feature-branch).
+4. Push your branch to GitHub (git push origin feature-branch).
-5.Open a Pull Request.
+5. Open a Pull Request.